128technology/docs/docs/config_RBAC.md

 At a high level, the process for creating access control is as follows.
 Each of the procedures are broken into deeper detail in individual sections.

-- Create Resource Groups.
+- Create Resource Groups
+- Create Roles
+- Assign Roles to Groups
-- Populate Resource Groups with top-level items such as routers, tenants, and services.
+- Populate Resource Groups with resources; routers, tenants, and services

+- Create a Resource Group
+1. Under Administration, select Configuration.
+2. Under Configuration Home, select the Authority tile.
+3. In the Authority Settings window, scroll down to Resource Groups, and click ADD.
+4. Enter a name for the Resource Group, and click Save.
+5. Repeat this for as many Resource Groups as are required.

-- Create Roles.
+- Create a Role
+1. Scroll down to Access Management Roles.
+2. Click ADD.
+3. Name the new role.
+Use a name that identifies the role in some way, for example, EastCoast-Admin.
+4. Assign the capabilities for each role.
+For example, user roles may only have read access to the resource, where an admin might have read and write access.
+Options are config-read, config-write, provisioning.
+5. Repeat for additional roles.

 - Assign Roles to Groups.
+1.

+- Populate Resource Groups with resources (routers, tenants, and services).

 - Assign Users to Roles and Groups.
 Users can be assigned to one or more groups, and have different roles in each group.